Jypear/tocketry/docs/handbooks/config.rst

     - ``False``: The scheduler crashes.
 Useful for debug but not for production. (default)

     A failure in task logging commonly occurs if there are connection problems with the logging repository.
-Failure in logging might be severe as it leads to that Rocketry is unable to maintain the history of what tasks ran and when causing some conditions to be inaccurate.
+Failure in logging might be severe as it leads to that Tocketry is unable to maintain the history of what tasks ran and when causing some conditions to be inaccurate.